Clinical Laboratory Science Overview

 CLS students will take three years of general education, basic and advanced science courses, followed by a clinical year that combines professional internships at regional hospital clinical laboratories with coursework.

-Mercy College’s program in Clinical Laboratory Science is registered with the New York State Education Department as a licensure-qualifying program.
+Mercy University’s program in Clinical Laboratory Science is registered with the New York State Education Department as a licensure-qualifying program.
 The American Society for Clinical Pathology (ASCP) Board of Certification administers certifying examinations and awards certification.

 Representative career opportunities for graduates of the Clinical Laboratory Science bachelor's degree are:

 - Hospital-based and private diagnostic clinical laboratory scientists*

 - Laboratory research technicians (academia, industry, or government)

 *Because there is currently a shortage of trained medical clinical laboratory scientists available to staff clinical diagnostic laboratories, the employment opportunities in this field are excellent.

 Go to the U.S. Department of Labor for a detailed description of this profession and current job outlook projections and national median wage data.